Engage with Your Customers

 First, Lira can now easily expose its Salesforce Knowledge articles outside its internal org.
 A few clicks in Experience Builder are all it takes for customers to access helpful articles about Lira products and support.
 What if customers don’t find what they need in an article?
-They can easily ask a question or file a case directly from the community.
+They can easily ask a question or file a case directly from the site.

-All the cases filed in Lira’s self-service community show up in Salesforce—which means they can be tracked and reported on.
+All the cases filed in Lira’s self-service site show up in Salesforce—which means they can be tracked and reported on.
 How’s this reporting helpful?
 Well, every year, just before U.S. taxes are due, Lira sees a significant increase in cases about calculating deductions.
 Based on this increase, Lira’s product teams decide to publish a video showing how customers can calculate their deductions, and where to enter that information.
 The number of cases about deductions drops.

 Lira Financial then decides to add live chat capabilities to its experiences with the Chat component in Experience Builder.
 When client Veronica Sigismondo has a problem, she just clicks the popup that offers help.
 Veronica starts chatting with a Lira support agent, James McGuire.